baileySoobinPark/vv/reference/TRAVELRULE INTEGRATION STEPS/robotvasp-연동-테스트/withdrawal-copy.md

 >
 > If you send virtual assets to Robot VASP without receiving a VERIFIED response, the deposit test cannot be completed successfully.
 >
 > When conducting deposit and withdrawal tests for an XRP address, you must include the destination tag.
-Instructions on how to provide the destination tag can be found in the \[IVMS Guide]\(링크 추가 필요)  // 링크 추가 필요
+Instructions on how to provide the destination tag can be found in the [IVMS101 Guide](ref:ivms101-guide).

 **Case 1.
 Send the Transaction ID(Transaction Hash) to the VV Central Server after executing the transaction**